lorenzosquadrani/lorenzosquadrani.github.io/_notes/linux/arch_linux.md

 Well I installed brighnessctl and it worked out of the box.
 I even ask myself now if what I did before was necessary.
 I should try removing my user from the video group and see if it still works.
 We can do it again using `gpasswd`.
+Ok it looks like all the thing of the video group was useless.
+In particular, it is this brightnessctl that magically does not need the permissions to work.
+While, now that I have removed my user from video, xbacklight of course does not work.